valterc/ki2/README.md

 - Background service that integrates with ANT and communicates with the shifting device wirelessly
 - Integration with Karoo via Karoo SDK

-## Limitations

-Karoo SDK is very limited, here are some things that are not possible:

-- Include shifting information in the FIT file
-- Control lights from the hood buttons/switches

 ## Battery usage

 While the implementation is fairly tidy and optimized, this app will be yet another process running on the Karoo.
 This means that there is _some_ battery impact.
 I did some non-scientific testing.